redislabs-training/redis-limiter/README.md

 docker run -p 6379:6379 redislabs/redisgears:edge
 ```

-And import the Javascript library into the Redis Server:
+Clone this repository and import the Javascript library into the Redis Server:

 ```
 redis-cli -x TFUNCTION LOAD REPLACE < ./limiter.js